Deposition Notice Template, Free Download 2026

 Identify the Deponent and Purpose

 Determine who you need to depose and why.
 For fact witnesses, identify what information they have that is relevant to your claims or defenses.
 For a Rule 30(b)(6) corporate deposition, identify the topics the organization must address.
-Review interrogatory responses and document production to determine the most valuable deponents.
+Review interrogatory responses template and document production to determine the most valuable deponents.

 2